Financial Aid FAQs

 Other Financial Aid Satisfactory Academic Progress (SAP) Guidelines

-- Repeat Courses: Students may receive Federal financial aid for repeat courses in which a previous grade of "F" was received.
-For courses in which a student received a passing grade, Federal financial aid will pay for these courses once only.
-Funding for remedial courses (i.e. MATH 1101) may only be repeated once.
-If a student registers for a course in which he/she has previously received a grade of "D" or higher, an evaluation of the student’s history taking that course will be made and aid will be paid accordingly.
-Institutional scholarships cannot be applied toward any repeat courses regardless of the course grade or status.
+Repeat Courses: Students may receive federal financial aid for repeat courses in which a previous grade of “F” was received.
+For courses in which a grade of “D” or higher is received, federal financial aid will pay for only one repeat.
+Funding for remedial courses (i.e. MATH 1101) can only be repeated once.
+If a student registers for a course in which he/she has previously received a grade of D or higher, an evaluation of the student’s history taking that course will be made, and aid will be paid accordingly.
+Institutional scholarships cannot be applied toward any repeat courses regardless of course grade or status.